First Time Clients Receive 35% Off ($78/hour) massage

 Massage and Tinnitus: Specific Techniques Often Used

 At Body Balance Massage and Float, we're proud to offer several massage therapy techniques that are often used for those with tinnitus, with Swedish massage likely the most common such technique (though there are others as well).
-While part one of our series looked at this theme from a broad perspective, today's part two will dig into some of the more specific ways massage therapy often helps relive tinnitus symptoms.
+While part one of our series looked at this theme from a broad perspective, today's part two will dig into tinnitus massage points and how massage therapy helps reduce tinnitus symptoms.

 Reducing Muscle Tension